 Grace as Beauty

-Let’s start to unpack this by looking at the Hebrew word for “grace,” khen (חֵן).
-(To pronounce this word, say “hen” but clear your throat a little at the beginning.)
-In Hebrew, khen is anything that induces a favorable response or something we find ourselves drawn to.
-It might elicit a favorable response because it is elegant or charming, or it might be because it is beautiful.
-Anything that we encounter that brings us delight could be called khen.
+Understanding God’s grace in the Bible starts with unpacking the Hebrew word for “grace,” khen (חֵן).
+(To pronounce this word, say “hen” while clearing your throat a little at the beginning.)
+In Hebrew, khen is anything that induces a favorable response or something we find ourselves drawn to, something elegant or charming or beautiful.
+Anything that brings us delight could be called khen.

-All of these examples of khen are describing beauty, elegance, and things worth treasuring.
-To find khen is to find a treasure.
+The Hebrew meaning of grace is multifaceted, and these examples of khen capture beauty, elegance, and things worth treasuring.
+To find khen is to find treasure.

 Grace as Favor

 For example, Joseph was a slave who found khen in the eyes of his master Potiphar (Genesis 39:4).
-When Potiphar looked at Joseph, he didn’t just see some lowly slave.
-He saw someone worth delighting in because Yahweh was with Joseph.
-Potiphar’s favor towards Joseph came in the form of putting him in charge of his household and entrusting all of his assets to him.
+When Potiphar looked at Joseph, he didn’t treat him poorly.
+Yahweh was with Joseph, and Potiphar delighted in what he saw.
+Potiphar lifts Joseph to a high status and puts him in charge of his household.

-Another great example is when a landowner named Boaz decides to take care of a widowed immigrant named Ruth by letting her glean in his field for free.
-In response to this generosity she says, “Why have I found khen in your eyes that you should notice me, since I am a foreigner?”
+Another example of this is when the landowner Boaz cares for Ruth, a widowed immigrant, by letting her harvest crops from his field, free of charge.
+Responding to his generosity she says, “Why have I found khen in your eyes that you should notice me, since I am a foreigner?”
 (Ruth 2:10).

-Someone in authority can find someone of lesser status as worthy of khen (favor).
-As a result, that person of lower status will be treated with higher regard than their true position would necessitate.
+When someone in authority finds someone of lesser status as worthy of khen (favor), that person of lower status will be treated with higher regard than their true position would necessitate.
 And the opposite is true too.
 Someone in a lowly position can ask someone superior to find khen in their eyes for them.
-This is what it means for someone to “find khen” in the eyes of another.
+This is what it means to “find khen” in the eyes of another.

 When someone is consistently favorable towards people of lower status, they could be characterized as being full of khen.
 This is khen being used as an adjective, and the adjective form is khanun (חַנּוּן).
 (How is that throat clearing going?)